 I had a hard time following the story at times and had to reread parts of it to make sure I understood what was going on.
 Perhaps a second reading would make more sense.

 The ending is strange.
 It makes one stretch the boundaries of the suspension of disbelief we all have to put into place when reading fiction.

-Get your copy of Gaiastan by clicking on its image below.
-That takes you to the Amazon page where it’s featured.
-Add it to your cart to start the order process.
+Get your copy of Gaiastan by clicking on its title wherever you see it in this post.
+You’ll be taken to the page where it’s featured, and you can place your order there.

 And enjoy your prepper break in Gaiastan.

 Take a look at Troy’s site at TroyGrice.com.

 If you have any thoughts on what you’ve read above, feel free to leave a comment.
 Did you read this novel?
 What did you think of it?